lll-jy/cs3245-assign2/README.txt

 shared.py: shared code for index.py and search.py
-dictionary.txt: generated dictionary using index.py with data in Reuters postings.txt: generated postings list using index.py with data in Reuters postings_summary.txt: generated size of each document using index.py with data Reuters README.txt: this file
+dictionary.txt: generated dictionary using index.py with data in Reuters postings.txt: generated postings list using index.py with data in Reuters lengths.txt: generated length of vector of each document using index.py with data Reuters README.txt: this file
 ESSAY.txt: answers to essay questions